streamanalyze/sa.documentation/README.md

 Notice that interface variables  are not part of the database but simply place holders for created objects when running AmosQL scripts.

-When the database is populated you can query it, e.g.
+When the database is populated you can query it:

 ```
 Amos 8> select name(father(p)) from Person p;